 This month’s decision by the U.S. Centers for Medicare & Medicaid Services (CMS) to limit coverage of the Alzheimer’s drug Aduhelm to patients enrolled in clinical trials not only dealt a blow to over 3 million Americans who are experiencing mild symptoms of Alzheimer’s but also to patients awaiting other innovative therapies and drugs.

-The National Coverage Determination (NCD) by the agency, despite approval for the drug by the U.S. Food and Drug Administration (FDA), will significantly influence future innovation and investments in novel therapies, members of the Biotechnology Innovation Organization (BIO) explained.
+The National Coverage Determination (NCD) by the agency, despite approval of the drug by the U.S. Food and Drug Administration (FDA), will significantly influence future innovation and investments in novel therapies, experts at the Biotechnology Innovation Organization (BIO) explained.